Swathi Weapon Locating Radar: Development

+After user trials by the Indian Army in severe electronic clutter and "high density fire environment", in June 2008, the WLR was accepted by the Indian Army.
+28 units are on order, and are being manufactured by BEL.
+A large number of components will be sourced from the private sector, including some commercial off-the-shelf (COTS) components from the international market.
+The WLR will eventually service the Army's requirement for 40-50 systems.
+Further improved versions of the WLR are being planned and designed, including longer range versions, as well as more compact variants for better operation and navigation over mountainous terrains.

 Design

 The WLR is similar to the AN/TPQ-37 radar in design and performance but is reportedly more user friendly.
 It is a passive electronically scanned array radar, derived from the Rajendra Radar (which is the fire control radar for the Akash missile system).
 During tests of the Akash missile at Chandipur, engineers noticed the Rajendra radar was able to detect and track artillery shells being test fired at a nearby range.
 Based on this observation, LRDE scientists were able to adapt the Rajendra Array into the WLR.